From Celebrities to Sustainability: Stylist’s New Role

 Other techniques she employs, with the help of her network of artisans around the world, include crochet, rope art, macramé and sashiko stitching, working with homespun wool, upcycled sari yarn and denim, and banana silk yarn.
 She also collects costume jewellery, cushions and blankets to have on hand if something will benefit from patching.

-A gorgeous example of Trask’s “chrystalisation” is a cream vintage Dior men’s sweater (pictured) that a boyfriend gave her years ago.
-It had some stains on the arms which she removed and replaced with billowing knitted butterfly sleeves (pictured, left).
+A gorgeous example of Trask’s “chrystalisation” is a cream vintage Dior men’s sweater (pictured above) that a boyfriend gave her years ago.
+It had some stains on the arms which she removed and replaced with billowing knitted butterfly sleeves (pictured above).

 And gone are the days when she used to stress about a garment getting damaged – like when a photographer suggests the model jump into a pool – she knows that if something gets damaged, she can fix it.
 “That attitude is moving away from, ‘oh something’s ruined, I have to get rid of it’, to ‘you can recreate it’.